marciof/Eon/specification/specification.md

 (* x:Number y:Number ...): Number
 ```

-Multiplies two or more numbers.
+A function that multiplies two or more numbers.

 If less than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.